Long-time no see, huh?! I know.

 Well, I hope I do.

-On the ride to my hotel I couldn’t concentrate on what my Lyft driver was telling me, (I had a very, very talkative driver) I was so focused on seeing everything around me.
+On the ride to my hotel, I couldn’t concentrate on what my Lyft driver was telling me, (I had a very, very talkative driver) I was so focused on seeing everything around me.

-It was around midnight and the streets were awake for that time.
+It was around midnight, and the streets were awake for that time.

 I was shocked because my mind took me back to Mexico City.
 I couldn’t help to think this was the way I remember Mexico City was when I was young and lived there.
 Throughout my trip, I couldn’t help but compare New York to Mexico City.

-I used to think Los Angeles looked just like Mexico City but boy I was wrong.
+I used to think Los Angeles looked just like Mexico City, but boy I was wrong.

-I just kept staring and saying to myself “What in the Fu*k I am in New York City?”
+I just kept staring and saying to myself, “What in the Fu*k I am in New York City?”

 I kick-started the day with breakfast and the Shameless Walk with Vagisil, which took us through the streets of NYC.
 I enjoyed learning more about Vagisil’s business mission for women.

 We decided to explore the city a little and headed over to The Staten Island Ferry.
-Of course, there are so many other options or tours you can take but we choose this one because it was FREE.
+Of course, there are so many other options or tours you can take, but we choose this one because it was FREE.

-This is, by far, the least expensive way to see the Statue of Liberty and to check off another NYC borough.
+I, by far, the least expensive way to see the Statue of Liberty and to check off another NYC borough.

-The big orange boat is completely free and has nice outdoor and indoor seating, and for the best views, standing room on the front and back decks.
+The big orange boat is entirely free and has nice outdoor and indoor seating, and for the best views, standing room on the front and back decks.
 If you want to see the Statue, or just go for a nice boat ride, then this is for you!

-After lunch and the boat ride, we headed back to the hotel and honestly, we were super tired and sleepy.
+After lunch and the boat ride, we headed back to the hotel, and honestly, we were super tired and sleepy.

-We planned to head over to Time Square, at least for a little.
+We planned to head over to Times Square, at least for a little.
 I got to ride the metro, which was on my to-do list for sure!
 Man, I have not been on a metro since I lived in Mexico City, probably since I was 10 yrs old.
 So, you know I was excited.
 You guys know I enjoy experiencing things that bring me back to reality and make me appreciate all the comforts I have, it grounds me, and I like that feeling.

-By the time we arrived at Time Square we were starvingggggggggggg, and tired.
+By the time we arrived at Time Square, we were starvingggggggggggg, and tired.
 So, we decided to eat at the Hard Rock Cafe.

 On our last day, we visited the 9/11 Memorial & Museum.

 It was an incredibly moving and powerful experience.
 We didn’t go into the museum but rather walked around the outside.
 It was such a weird feeling being there.
 My heartfelt so heavy, just thinking of everything that all those people experienced during that horrifying day.
 I honestly just wanted to leave because frankly, my heart felt so heavy.
 After the museum, we walked back to the hotel to rest for a bit.

 We concluded our last day by heading out to a rooftop bar.
-We opted to visit The Skylark, this place has excellent views of the city and empire state building.
+We opted to visit The Skylark, and this place has excellent views of the city and empire state building.
 They have a good selection of appetizers and drinks.